techmilldenton/flintconf/_features/features-connections.md

 title: Connections
 icon: link
 ---
-find like-minded individuals & people with complementary skill sets to work with and learn from
+find like-minded individuals & people with complementary skill sets to collaborate with